 Item Reader Description Abstract Item Counting Item Stream Item Reader Abstract base class that provides basic restart capabilities by counting the number of items returned from an ItemReader.
 AggregateItemReader An ItemReader that delivers a list as its item, storing up objects from the injected ItemReader until they are ready to be packed out as a collection.
-This ItemReader should mark the beginning and end of records with the constant values in FieldSetMapper AggregateItemReader#BEGIN_RECORD and AggregateItemReader#END_RECORD.
+This class must be used as a wrapper for a custom ItemReader that can identify the record boundaries.
+The custom reader should mark the beginning and end of records by returning an AggregateItem which responds true to its query methods isHeader() and isFooter().
+Note that this reader is not part of the library of readers provided by Spring Batch but given as a sample in spring-batch-samples.
 AmqpItemReader Given a Spring AmqpTemplate, it provides synchronous receive methods.
 The receiveAndConvert() method lets you receive POJO objects.
+KafkaItemReader An ItemReader that reads messages from an Apache Kafka topic.
+It can be configured to read messages from multiple partitions of the same topic.
+This reader stores message offsets in the execution context to support restart capabilities.
 FlatFileItemReader Reads from a flat file.
 Includes ItemStream and Skippable functionality.
 See FlatFileItemReader.
 HibernateCursorItemReader Reads from a cursor based on an HQL query.
 See Cursor-based ItemReaders.
 HibernatePagingItemReader Reads from a paginated HQL query ItemReaderAdapter Adapts any class to the ItemReader interface.
 JdbcCursorItemReader Reads from a database cursor via JDBC.
 See Cursor-based ItemReaders.
 JdbcPagingItemReader Given an SQL statement, pages through the rows, such that large datasets can be read without running out of memory.

-JmsItemReader Given a Spring JmsOperations object and a JMS Destination or destination name to which to send errors, provides items received through the injected JmsOperations#receive() method.
+Item Reader Description JmsItemReader Given a Spring JmsOperations object and a JMS Destination or destination name to which to send errors, provides items received through the injected JmsOperations#receive() method.
 JpaPagingItemReader Given a JPQL statement, pages through the rows, such that large datasets can be read without running out of memory.
 ListItemReader Provides the items from a list, one at a time.
 MongoItemReader Given a MongoOperations object and a JSON-based MongoDB query, provides items received from the MongoOperations#find() method.

-Item Reader Description Neo4jItemReader Given a Neo4jOperations object and the components of a Cyhper query, items are returned as the result of the Neo4jOperations.query method.
+Neo4jItemReader Given a Neo4jOperations object and the components of a Cyhper query, items are returned as the result of the Neo4jOperations.query method.
 RepositoryItemReader Given a Spring Data PagingAndSortingRepository object, a Sort, and the name of method to execute, returns items provided by the Spring Data repository implementation.
 StoredProcedureItemReader Reads from a database cursor resulting from the execution of a database stored procedure.
 See StoredProcedureItemReader StaxEventItemReader Reads via StAX. see StaxEventItemReader.
 JsonItemReader Reads items from a Json document. see JsonItemReader.